 Mistake #4: Carrying Debt into Retirement

 With no source of income and a limited pool of funds, carrying debt into retirement can be difficult to manage.
 Although most people plan for loan repayment through their regular income sources, it is crucial for them to plan for the repayment of such a loan in the unfortunate event of their absence.
 With a plan like ICICI Pru Guaranteed Pension Plan, your family can avail the entire purchase price2 used to buy the plan in case of your absence to pay any sort of outstanding loans.

 The best time to start saving is as soon as you start earning.
 Assuming that you start working at the age of 21-24 years, and will retire at the age of 60, you will have another 35-40 years to your retirement.
 Savings and investment returns become the only source of income in your retirement years.
 Therefore, the sooner you start, the bigger pool you can create by the time you retire.
 Additionally, planning retirement early on also opens up the possibility of an early retirement.
 Indians are now increasingly considerate of this facet and are starting their retirement planning earlier than the previous generations.

 People like you also read...

-2 Available with annuity options with ‘Return of Purchase Price’.
-For more details on the risk factors, term and conditions please read the product brochure carefully before concluding the sale
+2 Available with annuity options with the ‘Return of Purchase Price’.
+For more details on the risk factors, terms and conditions please read the product brochure carefully before concluding the sale.

 # Tax benefits under the policy are subject to provisions of the Income Tax Act, 1961.
-Goods and Services tax and Cesses, if any will be charged extra as per prevailing rates.
+Goods and Services Tax and Cesses, if any, will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details, before acting on above
+Please consult your tax advisor for details, before acting on the above.